 errors.txt libpython-stdlib_2.7.11-1_i386.deb python2.7_2.7.11-7ubuntu1_i386.deb python-minimal_2.7.11-1_i386.deb python-tk_2.7.11-2_i386.deb

 You know now how to download packages with dependencies in Ubuntu systems.
-This method is same for Debian, Linux Mint, and other Ubuntu derivatives.
+This method is same for all DEB-based systems.
 Hope this helps.
-I will be here again with an Interesting article.
-Until then, stay tuned with OSTechNix.